Hofls/useful-info/ideas-strategies-concepts/programming-concepts.md

 * `Infrastructure as code (IaC)` - managing IT infrastructure using configuration files (e.g. provisioning VMs in cloud)
 * `Deep modules` - individual unit of abstraction should do a lot of work, but with simple interface
 * `Opinionated system` - provides one easy way of doing things (way chosen based on opinion of system's authors)
+* `Vendor lock-in` - dependency on one specific vendor, without ability to switch
 *
     *
     *